Why is Saints QB Taysom Hill unique? 'He's like Hercules,' with rare strength, athleticism

 Can't see video below?
 Click here.

-Hill's unique abilities make his battle with Tom Savage for the primary backup job a little different than the ones playing out in cities around the NFL.
+Hill's unique abilities make his battle with Tom Savage for the primary backup job a little different than the ones playing out in other NFL training camps.

 Savage, a pocket passer through and through who has only rushed for eight yards on 16 carries in his entire career, fits the prototype of most Brees backups: a passer first, second and third.